xogeny/salvage/README.md

 The `salvage` function will preserve as many values from within arrays and objects as possible so as to minimize the number of new values present in the hierarchy of `newState`.

+## Why?

+Working with React and Angular2 UIs that depend heavily on `===` equality but, at the same time, working with data sources that generated data from "out of memory", I wanted to be able to preserve the ability to use `===` for efficiency.

+My guess is that something like this has been done before.
+However, I couldn't find such a thing.
+This is probably due to the fact that I'm not sure what Google search terms to use.
+Perhaps this kind of thing has a widely accepted name and I simply don't know what it is.
+By all means, if there are libraries out there that do this kind of thing...please let me know.

 ## Types